opentensor/developer-docs/docs/bittensor-rel-notes.md

   ```bash
   btcli w faucet --subtensor.chain_endpoint ws://127.0.0.1:9945 --subtensor.network local
   ```
-  will be correctly interpreted as indicating `ws://127.0.0.1:9945.`
+  will be correctly interpreted as indicating `ws://127.0.0.1:9945`.
-- Added support in the `btcli` tool for numbered mnemonic.
+- Added support in the `btcli` tool for numbered mnemonics.
 You can now provide the mnemonic with the numbered style like: `1-wordOne 2-wordTwo 3-wordThree ...`

 - Enhanced `btcli` by removing the requirement for passing the port number in the chain endpoint URL.
 For example, before this version the chain URL must include the port number, like: `ws://127.0.0.1:9945`.
 With this version the chain URL can exclude the port number, like: `wss://my.bittensor.chain.point`.
 - Added support to pass an ss58 address in `btcli wallet balance`.
 Hence, `btcli wallet balance --ss58 <coldkey ss58 address>` will work.